JarronL/pynrc/README.md

 folder path as context (``/Users/Bob/GitHub/``).
 This method will add the GitHub directory to your Python path so that pynrc can be imported.

+### Data files

 In addition, you must create a data directory that will hold cached information about the PSFs.
 Nominally, this is called ``pynrc_data`` and can be placed anywhere on your local machine.
 Create an environment variable ``PYNRC_PATH`` in your shell startup file, such as ``.bashrc``:

 - ``export PYNRC_PATH="/Users/Bob/pynrc_data/"``

+You can grab the required data files at: http://mips.as.arizona.edu/~jleisenring/pynrc/pynrc_data_0.5.0.tar.
+One of the directories includes speckle maps for computing contrasts.
+These files can either be computed directly via the generate_speckle_maps.ipynb or downloaded at http://mips.as.arizona.edu/~jleisenring/pynrc/speckle_maps.tar.

 ## Requirements